Barranquilla, Colombia (CNN)Bikinis, bare skin, face paint, feathers. Pretty much what you'd expect from Rio Carnival, right? Well, sure.

 But the world's most famous carnival doesn't have a monopoly on feather frenzies.

-In the coastal Colombian city of Barranquilla, one of the world's largest spectacles of dance and cultural pageantry is also in full swing.
+In the coastal Colombian city of Barranquilla, one of the world's largest spectacles of dance and cultural pageantry, gives Rio a run for its money.

 El Carnaval de Barranquilla is a spectacular display of Colombian customs and colors, with a Caribbean twist.

-The four-day celebration, running from February 6-9, rivals the headline-grabbing festivities of the world's largest party in Rio de Janeiro.
+The four-day celebration, which ran February 6 through 9, 2016, rivals the headline-grabbing festivities of the world's largest party in Rio de Janeiro.

 Organizers in Barranquilla work all year to prepare for what they claim is the world's second-largest carnival celebration, behind Rio.